Rohit01-zoey/Chemical-Neural-Nets/Notes/Ordinary Differential Equations 2 Discretization and stability.md

 ## 3.4.
 Implicit Methods

-If instead of the Euler method we defined $f$ to be evaluated at the future point, we would receive a method like:
+If instead of the Euler method we defined **$f$ to be evaluated at the future point**, we would receive a method like:

 $$u_{n+1} = u_n + \Delta t f(u_{n+1},p,t+\Delta t)$$